Published: August 21, 2020 | Last Updated: May 26, 2025

 Featured photo appears courtesy of Anton Bauer.

-In truth, both Anton Bauer batteries and V-mount batteries have different strengths, but most cinematographers swear by Anton Bauer (or AB) mounts as being more reliable and longer-lasting.
+Anton Bauer and V-mount batteries have different strengths, but most cinematographers swear by Anton Bauer (or AB) mounts as more reliable and longer-lasting.
 V-mount locks are easier to click into place and are more affordable, but the locking mechanism on AB mounts has a stronger design, which keeps the batteries from popping out and breaking – something V-mount locks are criticized for.
-Even still, Anton Bauer has actually started creating V-mount locks as well.
+Anton Bauer has even started creating V-mount locks.

-This is a general guide to Anton Bauer Gold Mount batteries and V-mount batteries.
+This is a general guide to Anton Bauer’s gold and V-mount batteries.
 If you’re instead looking for some budget-friendly batteries, you should check out these two articles:

 Now, that’s just an executive summary.
-Let’s dive into both types of battery mounts individually, explore their strengths/weaknesses, and compare them together against one another.
+Let’s examine both types of battery mounts individually, explore their strengths/weaknesses, and compare them.

 Let’s start by defining each mount, how they are different, and their core features.